siriusctrl/UniPublic/CS/week8.md

     - ATM (Old one) - Asynchronous Transfer Model
     - MPLS (New one) - MultiProtocol Label Switching
   - Instead of sending a packet directly, they will send a set up request
-    -  Use one digit to represent the circuit #
+    -  Use one digit to represent the circuit number
-    - ==Same set up request will results in same same circuit route but different source==
+    - ==Same setup request will results in the same circuit route but different source==
     - ![image-20190430233231589](assets/image-20190430233231589.png)
     - It may run out of the one bit